 5. The secret caring vs. goofy side

 When someone finally manages to crack that impossibly cold exterior, there lies a warm and embarrassingly squishy heart (hush, now).
-This holds true for both parties.
+This holds true for both INTJs and INTPs.
 The warmth shows up a little differently for the types, however.
 The INTJ cares deeply about those they hold dearly, almost resembling an INFJ under such circumstances.

 6. Active change vs. passive rebellion

-If there is a problem, the INTJ will get down to business and fix it—pronto.
-Evaluate the feasible options—pros and cons—and settle on a decision.
+If there is a problem, the INTJ will get down to business and fix it — pronto.
+Evaluate the feasible options — pros and cons — and settle on a decision.
 No mess, no fuss.
-Goal-oriented and achievement driven, they work hard to meet (and beat) their exceptionally high standards.
+Goal-oriented and achievement-driven, INTJs work hard to meet (and beat) their exceptionally high standards.

-The INTP, however, will expand the problem until they walk back to where they began, and brainstorm a gazillion ways to solve (overthink) it.
+The INTP, however, will expand the problem until they walk back to where they began, and brainstorm a gazillion ways to solve (or overthink) it.
 They’re also notorious for being quiet rebels of the system and will find their own way to pave their definition of success.

 7. Progressing thought vs. losing train of thought

-A conversation with the INTJ is progressive, centralizes around a main idea, and often finishes with a firm conclusion, which links back to the main point.
+A conversation with the INTJ is progressive, centralizes around the main idea, and often finishes with a firm conclusion, which links back to the main point.
 This is due to their primary function, Introverted Intuition (Ni).
 Their speech is succinct, clear, and logically flowing.
-They make for excellent leaders and influencers due to their gift of gab—whether that be through analogies, metaphors, or imagery.
+They make for excellent leaders and influencers due to their gift of gab — whether that be through analogies, metaphors, or imagery.

-The INTJ and INTP are eerily similar their outer presentation, but their thinking and reasoning process couldn’t be any more different.
-This quirky pair makes excellent friends and partners in crime—with a potential to shake up the status quo.
-Instead of heedlessly arguing over the Internet of outsmarting the other type when the end of the world hits, maybe consider compromising and working together.
+The INTJ and INTP are eerily similar in their outer presentation, but their thinking and reasoning processes couldn’t be any more different.
+This quirky pair makes excellent friends and partners in crime — with the potential to shake up the status quo.
+Instead of heedlessly arguing over the Internet or outsmarting the other type when the end of the world hits, maybe consider compromising and working together.
 It just might work out.